Wanchun-Jiang/ICC-Introspective-Congestion-Control-for-Consistent-High-Performance/User-space/ICC/README.md

 You also can emulate the real network link via mahimahi.
 First the network trace files in mahimahi trace format are required.
 E.g., the cellular network traces from https://github.com/Soheil-ab/Cellular-Traces-NYC

+You can run `scratch/evaCellular.sh [number of concurrent flows]` to conduct a local test over the cellular link.
+The output data of ICC is located at `scratch/uplinkLog/ICC_taxi_log[flowId].log`, which includes the information about the congestion window, delay, and so on per RTT.
+Moreover, the output figure is located at `scratch/PlotData/Cellular.png`